mrburke86/audio_transcription_app_typescript/documentation/technicalDesignDocumentation.md

 This application is a live interview assistant that provides real-time AI-powered response generation during actual interviews.
 It listens to interviewer questions through speech recognition, processes them through artificial intelligence, and streams back perfect responses that the interviewee can read verbatim.
 The system leverages a **vectorized personal knowledge base**, queried via semantic search, to generate contextually appropriate, strategic responses that position the candidate optimally.

+**Recent Enhancements**: The system now includes comprehensive logging infrastructure, enhanced error handling, performance optimization, and an intuitive knowledge base management interface that enables users to easily index and manage their personal knowledge files.

 ---

 ## 1. Application Overview